 LGBTQ+ Education and Support

 This does form part of our initiatives of removing institutionalised discrimination and is addressed as part of the LO curriculum.
 Proper education around identity and LGBTQ+ will be done with staff and students in their respective sessions with Ms Lovelyn Nwadeyi.

 We have a PRIDE Society that has been active in the school for a number of years now.

 In the past, there have been some events held at Rustenburg for parents to engage.
 These include a past pupil speaking at the Matric and New Parent Evenings, “A School where I Belong” book launch for Dylan Wray and Roy Hellenberg, Lovelyn Nwadeyi on Race and Racial Literacy and the production of My Father’s Coat – a history of South Africa.
 Sadly, most of these were poorly attended.

 Parents have their own social responsibility to inform and educate themselves and while we will continue to provide these opportunities for engagement they are ultimately accountable for their own growth.
 We are, however, looking into ways to ensure this happens more intentionally.
-We will include this as part of the Grade 8 parent orientation from 2021.

 See our list of recommended resources…